KaileyLiou/stuck-in-a-loop/README.md

-# Stuck in a loop
+# Stuck in a Loop

 A small platformer made in GameMaker:
 - The floor rises after each loop